k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- D:  Flow arguments are accessible via the sync process only.

 (**Solution 17.
-B: To read data from the flow's arguments and write into the flow's context, use the flowArgs keyword.**).
+B: To read data from the flow's arguments and write into the flow's context, use the flowArgs keyword**).